-Staying in a hotel during Covid 19 is now a possibility and after four months of lockdown, to say that I was excited about getting back to hotel reviewing for ALadyofLeisure.com would be an understatement.
+UK hotels after lockdown might look different to before the pandemic so what can you expect from your stay?
+After four months of lockdown, to say that I was excited about getting back to hotel reviewing for ALadyofLeisure.com would be an understatement.
 But I was also more than a little nervous.
 It was hard to know what to expect.
 Would everything be covered in plastic sheeting and guest made to wear hazmat suits?

-So, as if to make up for lost time, over a hectic 12 days I stayed in six different hotels for one or two nights each, to find out exactly what you can expect if you stay in a hotel in the time of Covid 19.
+Most of them certainly are and desperate to recieve guests once again.
+To make up for lost time, over a hectic 12 days I stayed in six different hotels for one or two nights each, to find out exactly what you can expect if you stay in a hotel in the time of Covid 19.
 The hotels kind enough to host me were: Fawsley Hall in Northamptonshire; Feversham Arms in Helmsley, North Yorkshire; Middlethorpe Hall in York; the Bear of Rodborough near Stroud; the Hare and Hounds near Tetbury (both of those are part of Fullers-owned Cotswold Inns; and Tewkesbury Park in Gloucestershire – full individual reviews of each hotel to follow shortly.
 Three have swimming pools and spas, one has a golf course, most have a lot of outside space and one even has two stuffed bears to greet you at reception (no prizes for guessing which one).
 And each visit was full of surprises…

 Every hotel was different in how it has approached life post-lockdown but what they did have in common is a) taking Covid prevention super-seriously by vastly increased cleaning regimes and b) being delighted to be open once again for business.
 As for the details though, each approach is as unique as the hotels themselves.